gjtiquia/IJUSTWANNACOPYPASTE/README.md

 ### CI/CD

-GitHub Actions have been setup so that Docker Hub image will be updated everytime on push to `main`
+GitHub Actions have been setup so that
+- Docker Hub image will be updated everytime on push to `main`
+- Railway Redeploy will be triggered to use the latest docker image on Docker Hub